PharoClub/TVL-Logic/README.md

 # Three-valued logic

-This repository contains the implementation of three-valued logic in Pharo created during the second meeting of Pharo Club.
+The implementation of three-valued logic in Pharo created during the second meeting of Pharo Club.

 ## Example
 ```Smalltalk